Some say that emails are old-school. Some expect emails to die soon. Some are annoyed every time they get another marketing email in their inbox.

-Now i’ll show you how Chanty uses videos and GIFs in email marketing, demonstrate a few examples how other companies adopt them as well, uncover some pitfalls of this process and share a bunch of truly useful resources.
+Chanty uses videos and GIFs in email marketing, demonstrate a few examples of how other companies adopt them as well, uncover some pitfalls of this process and share a bunch of truly useful resources.

 Are you ready to become an email rockstar?
 Let’s dive in!